The Pain from an Old Wound [Vampire: the Masquerade]

 • (From “The Fall of the House”) The Universidad del Tercer Circulo del Serpiente Dorado ranks as one of the largest Chantries in the world, yet remains abandoned.
 Sabbat Cainites who have attempted entry without Thaumaturgical protection have fallen afoul of cruel traps and curses, but now that the Tremere from all factions have discovered the Sabbat are giving the location a wide berth, various expeditions are being planned by parties representing each bloc.
 The increased interest around the former Chantry of Goratrix leads to a race to see which Thaumaturges can claim the greatest prizes before the entire complex is stripped.

-42 responses to “The Pain from an Old Wound [Vampire: the Masquerade]”
+42 thoughts on “The Pain from an Old Wound [Vampire: the Masquerade]”

 That section is pretty important to me, amd while the rest of the book will no doubt be interesting, I’m not going to spend money on a product that’s so slipshod it takes perfectly serviceable rules from Time of Thin Blood and reduces their clarity.
 It makes me question the work done on the rest of the document.